 I'm a graduate student in philosophy at MIT.
 I work mainly on the philosophy of language, with interests in epistemology, meta-ethics, ethics, and ancient philosophy.

 I study the way that information is communicated: how abstract representations of the world interact with concrete practices of conversation.
 I focus on two phenomena.
 The first is the language of epistemic modality.
 In my dissertation, I propose an account of epistemic modal claims according to which they are performatives which we use to negotiate what possibilities are treated as live in a conversation.
 The second is semantic presupposition: why, and how, does some content filter through entailment-canceling operators, and what does this tell us about the structure of language and thought?

 , and David Boylan

 [abstract] [extended abstract] [handout]

-“Parsing, Presuppositions, and Structure in the Calculation of Local Contexts”
+“Parsing and Presuppositions in the Calculation of Local Contexts”

 with Jacopo Romoli